 Going solo, Lauper burst onto the charts with her debut album, She's So Unusual.
 With her eclectic clothes, flamboyantly styled hair, and contagious pop melodies, Lauper took the music world by surprise.
-The 1983 recording sold almost 5 million copies and featured her first hit, "Girls Just Want to Have Fun."
-The song became a female party anthem, and the video for it went into heavy rotation on MTV.
-Lauper became wildly popular almost overnight, scoring a string of hits that included the ballads "Time After After" and "All Through the Night."
+The 1983 recording sold over 6 million copies in the U.S. alone (16 million worldwide) and featured her first hit, "Girls Just Want to Have Fun."
+The song became a female party anthem, and the music video went into heavy rotation on MTV.
+Lauper became wildly popular almost overnight, scoring a string of hits that included "Time After Time," "She Bop" and "All Through the Night."
 She was further rewarded for her work when she won the 1984 Grammy Award for Best New Artist.
+In 1985, she released "The Goonies 'R' Good Enough" for the soundtrack of the film The Goonies.

-Her 1986 follow-up album, True Colors, sold nearly 1 million copies.
-Sales for her subsequent recordings, however, began to drop off.
-Exploring new creative avenues, Lauper made her film debut in 1988 starring opposite Jeff Goldblum in Vibes.
-The movie performed poorly in both the commercial and critical realms.
-She had much better luck on the small screen with a recurring role on the sitcom Mad About You, which starred Helen Hunt and Paul Reiser.
+Lauper had success as an actress in a recurring role on the TV sitcom Mad About You, which starred Helen Hunt and Paul Reiser.
 In 1995, Lauper won an Emmy for her work on the series.
 She later appeared on such shows as That's So Raven and Bones.